Cleaning baking sheets or cookie pans is an easy process if you know how to do it in the right way. Read all about how to clean baking sheets here!

 A baking sheet or sheet pan is one of the most commonly used kitchen items.
 You will rarely find a baking sheet without brown stains in anyone’s kitchen.
 The pan typically develops a weathered, blackened hue overnight.

 Baking sheets take a lot of heat when used to prepare meals and sweet delights.
 However, the occasional burnt-on messes, oily splatters, and sticky sugars cannot be avoided, even by the most careful cook.
-In addition, over time, these stains and burn marks accumulate.
+In addition, it accumulates stains and burn marks over time.

 Compared to their uncoated counterparts, non-stick baking pans need to be handled differently.
-It will eventually be necessary to replace your old sheet pan, but frequently all it requires is a little tender loving care to restore its pristine appearance.
+All it requires is a little tender loving care to restore its pristine appearance.
 This article offers some recommendations for cleaning baking sheets with all-natural cleaners.

 What Causes Baking Sheets to Brown?